nellessen/tornado-shortener/README.md

 #### Parameters
  - longUrl - a long URL to be shortened (example: http://yourdomain.com/yourcategorie/2014-04-02/yourtitle/).
+ - androidUrl - an alternative for redirect for longUrl for Android devices (example: App start).
+ - androidFallbackUrl - a fallback for android_url (example: Redirect to Play Store).
+ - iosUrl - an alternative for redirect for longUrl for iOS devices (example: App start).
+ - iosFallbackUrl - a fallback for android_url (example: Redirect to AppStore).
  - domain - (optional) the short domain to use; this can be a custom short domain.
 The default for this parameter can be configured.
 Passing a specific domain via this parameter will override the default settings.